 - 2. Choose the right BDO credit card for you.

-- 3. Know the basic qualifications for BDO credit card application.
+- 3. Know the basic qualifications for the BDO credit card application.

 - 4. Complete the BDO credit card requirements.